sblanck/smagexp/README.md

 We also manually generated a .cond file according to these 6 .cel files.
 ```
 https://raw.githubusercontent.com/sblanck/smagexp/master/examples/Celfiles.cond

 ```
-You may want to To easily upload these data on galaxy, it is possible to load an existing history containing all these data :
+To easily upload these data on galaxy, it is possible to load an existing history containing all these data :
 ```
 https://github.com/sblanck/smagexp/raw/master/examples/Galaxy-History-Example-Data.tar.gz
 ```